Final report for NEPA17-001

 10 ASPs (4 previously committed) are currently organizing field trials, workshops, and several written and digital publications focused on aspects about Organic Grain Markets that were identified in the workshop.

-6 ASPs (4 previously committed) involved in the Craft Beverage Industry are currently organizing field trials and workshops.
-Although there is some conversation about developing written and digital publications, it is not quite clear what these will be at this time.
+6 ASPs (4 previously committed) involved in the Craft Beverage Industry are currently organizing workshops.
+Written and digital publications were also developed.

 - 30 ASPs (including 4 previously committed) from the Penn State Agronomy Extension specialists and educators attended a workshop presentation by the state coordinator entitled "Organic Production in Pennsylvania: Implications for Agronomy."
 Topics and discussion were similar to those presented at the half day workshop (described in Milestone 2), but attendees did not have as comprehensive of an understanding of organic agriculture as the workshop attendees.
 10 ASP attendees responded to the same evaluation.
 Evaluation respondents identified that markets and economics, reduced tillage/soil health/weed control practices, and risks associated with the transition needed to be addressed with research.
 Respondents identified that farmers need more information about marketing and specific economics, incentives for organic (markets or other), and transition challenges and success stories.
 Respondents were mainly concerned about organic grain and livestock production allowing farmers surviving the low economic situation during the transition period, influencing farmers' incentives for transitioning, and ability to maintain soil health.